R3Conclave/conclave-samples/tribuo-classification/README.md

 On your terminal, once the host starts, start the client, and pass in the file name to the breast cancer data to train the model

-    ./gradlew client:run --args="TRAIN breast-cancer.data <CONSTRAINT>"
+    ./gradlew client:run --args="TRAIN <CONSTRAINT> breast-cancer.data"

 On other terminal, start a new client and pass in a new file name

-    ./gradlew client:run --args="TRAIN breast-cancer-1.data <CONSTRAINT>"
+    ./gradlew client:run --args="TRAIN <CONSTRAINT> breast-cancer-1.data"

 You can start as many clients as you want.
 Pass in the file names each time.

 Once all the clients pass in the training data, train the model inside the enclave and retrieve the evaluation result.

-    ./gradlew client:run --args="EXECUTE <CONSTRAINT>"
+    ./gradlew client:run --args="EVALUATE <CONSTRAINT>"

 ## How to run on a linux based system